userminer2/GalliumOS-4.0-/README.md

     -The default resolution is 1400 900 but this shouldn't be a problem on a real display.

     -Transparency effects don't work.

+    -requires 16 gigabytes to install even though install size will be 7.5 gigabytes or less(xubuntu 20.04 comes with so much bloatware).